OsioLabs/emphandbook/01who_we_are/02values.md

 Some examples of this value in action are:

 - In addition to technical training information we encourage people to understand and use the wider array of tools that the open source community provides.
-- We allow employees to determine their own schedules to be there for there families and friends when and how they need to be.
+- We allow employees to determine their own schedules to be their for there families and friends when and how they need to be.

 **Care for our customers**